 A pension is awarded in the form of monthly benefit checks.
 Usually, an injured worker’s medical coverage will end when the pension goes into effect, although this may not be the case if ongoing medical treatment is required.
 While families are not covered by any medical coverage awarded, an injured person receiving pension benefits does not have to pay federal taxes on the income.
 The benefit amount that an injured person receives monthly is not the same for all injured parties.

-When You Need an Attorney after an Amputation at Work
+When You Need an Attorney after an Amputation at Work in Olympia

 Losing a limb is a devastating injury, and one that can be emotional for a number of reasons.
 If you’ve suffered a workplace amputation injury, it is essential that you have someone on your side who can help make sure your claim for workers’ compensation permanent total disability benefits is approved.
 Ron Meyers & Associates, PLLC, can guide you through this process and work as your legal advocate.